Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

    - 'Filtered HTML' -> 'Filtered HTML Old'
    - 'Full HTML' -> 'Full HTML Old'
 3. Recreate 'Filtered HTML' and 'Full HTML' with same options as the 'Old' versions

-#### CSS/Theming
-This deals with a customized version of the i5k_bootstrap theme.
-It styles certain fields to be italic based on biological standards.
-The second post_migration script removes inline `<i></i>` tags from the database where they don't belong.
-The CSS used for this site will be responsible for applying italics to these strings.

 #### Permissions
 By default, Tripal does not automatically set content types to be viewable by anybody except for admin and tripal admin users.
 For content types that we want site visitors to see, we need to set these permissions.